cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 2AF1CB733810A1FC
 ~~~~~~~~~~~

-## Example Native CBOR Certificate
+## Example: Natively Signed CBOR Certificate

-The corresponding native CBOR certificate in CBOR diagnostic format is identical except for type and signatureValue.
+The corresponding natively signed CBOR certificate in CBOR diagnostic format is identical except for type and signatureValue.

 ~~~~~~~~~~~
 (